Pediocactus knowltonii L.D. Benson

 USDA hardiness zones 5a to 11b: from −20 °F (−28.9 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

-Pediocactus are difficult to grow on their own roots and are cultivated only by skilled and experienced cactus growers.
-The growing medium needs to be porous so it can drain well and dry out completely.
-It does best in partial shade and it need protection from the sun during the hottest part of the summer.
+Pediocactus are difficult to grow on their roots and are cultivated only by skilled and experienced cactus growers.
+The growing medium needs to be porous to drain well and dry out completely.
+It does best in partial shade, and it needs protection from the sun during the hottest part of the summer.

-They don't like high temperature and humidity levels in greenhouses.
-This cacti should be placed in a well-ventilated position.
-They like "wind".
-Water them moderately from spring to fall and let dry out between waterings.
-The rest of the year keep them in dormancy.
+These cacti do not like high temperatures and humidity levels in greenhouses.
+Pediocactus should be placed in a well-ventilated position.
+They like "wind."
+Water them moderately from spring to fall and let them dry out between waterings.
+Then, stop watering and allow them to go dormant for the winter months.

 - Back to genus Pediocactus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus